All Markets served

 Does COFEPRIS accept MDSAP certificates?

-Mexico is not a full member of the Medical Device Single Audit Program (MDSAP), but may recognize MDSAP certificates as equivalent to Good Manufacturing Practices (GMP) evidence when using an MDSAP-member as a reference market via the Abbreviated (or Equivalency) route.
+Although an Affiliate Member to the Medical Device Single Audit Program (MDSAP), Mexico recognizes MDSAP Certificates as Good Manufacturing Practices (GMP) evidence.
+Manufacturers can leverage MDSAP Certification as a reference market when applying via the Abbreviated (or Equivalency) route.

-In March 2025, COFEPRIS also formalized the use of MDSAP certificates as equivalent evidence of GMP compliance for medical devices manufactured outside Mexico.
-If a manufacturer already holds an MDSAP certificate, it can be used in place of a Mexican GMP inspection report when applying for new device registrations, renewals, or modifications.
+Therefore, if a foreign Manufacturer already holds an MDSAP certificate, it can use it in place of a Mexican GMP inspection report when applying for new device registrations.

 Single Process,